-1. Infrastructure for In-House Training Facilities
+Infrastructure for In-House Training Facilities

-To ensure students' learning experiences align with industry demands, hospitality management BTTM-Bachelor of Tourism & Travel schools must develop suitable physical facilities that offer adequate training opportunities.
+To ensure students' learning experiences align with industry demands, hospitality management schools must develop suitable physical facilities that offer adequate training opportunities.
 Institutions should provide spaces for training in housekeeping and front office operations, such as furnished housekeeping rooms and front office desks.
 Additionally, computer labs, language labs, and libraries are essential for supporting effective research and enabling students to undertake tourism consultancy work, projects, journal papers, and DPRs.
 Participatory training approaches that encourage student engagement and contributions are crucial, as they equip students with the professional knowledge, skills, and creativity needed for effective and efficient work in hospitality establishments.

-2. Field Visits (FVs)
+Field Visits (FVs)